 Associate Dean – Research (part-time)

-Feel free to contact him directly on issues related to research policy or research topics on his interest area.
+Feel free to contact her directly on issues related to research policy.

 Dr Rafaela Costa Camoes Rabello